Brautantoine/KLT/README.md

 You can use INSTALL_LOC=your/path/of/install if you want a custom location

 >*IMPORTANT* : Please note that make install only create a symlink in /usr/bin.
-The program will look for the ressources folder with a relative path.
+The program will look for the ressources folder with /usr/share/klt path.
 If you want to install the program and the ressources in different folder you will have to patch the sources.

 You can also just `mv` the executable wherever you want.